-Mars van Grunsven (’68) is a Dutch-American journalist, whose work appears in Holland’s most respected magazines and newspapers—most notably De Groene Amsterdammer, a weekly opinion magazine perhaps best described as a crossover between The New Yorker and Harper’s.
-His stories also appear in NRC Handelsblad, Holland’s leading newspaper, and in the Belgian magazine Knack.
+Mars van Grunsven is a Dutch-American journalist, whose work appears in Holland’s most respected magazines and newspapers—most notably De Groene Amsterdammer, a weekly opinion magazine perhaps best described as a crossover between The New Yorker and TNR.
+His stories have also appeared in NRC Handelsblad, Holland’s leading newspaper, and on Dutch national radio and TV.

 As a US correspondent, Mars writes long-form articles about political thought, social issues, economics and culture, to name a few broad areas.
-One particular area of focus is social activism, as Mars is fascinated by America’s tradition of activism, which stretches from the American Revolution to Black Lives Matter.
+One particular area of focus is social activism, as Mars is fascinated by America’s tradition of activism, stretching from the American Revolution to Antifa.

 Others about Mars: